ChristianGroentved/Proxmox_Terraform/README.md

 }
 ```

-Add the following to the provider.tf file
+Add the following to the providers.tf file

 ```shell
 provider "proxmox" {